ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 ## Submission Guidelines

-Please create a Github repository containing your submission and send us an email containing a link to the repository.
+Please create a **private** Github repository containing your submission and send us an email containing a link to the repository.
+Do note to add the Github handles in the email you've received as collaborators.

 Dos: